NEOForCE: Near-Earth Objects' Forecast of Collisional Events: NEOForCE monitoring system

 We also estimate the \textbf{maximal impact probability} for this VA assuming that its orbit leads to a collision with the Earth at time $t$, approximately.
 For this, we compute the full covariance matrix at time $t$ around this VA:

 Then we hypothetically put the Earth at the center of the position of the VA at time $t$ (point A in Fig.~\ref{fig:Closest_aster}) and compute the probability by the target plane method \citep{1993BAAS...25.1236C}.
-To account for the distance from the VA to the nominal orbit we then multiply this value by $\exp(-\frac{1}{2} \frac{\delta^2}{\lambda_{11}})$, where $\delta$ is the deviation in terms of LOV of this VA from zero (i.e. the distance on LOV of the considered VA from the nominal asteroid).
+To account for the distance from the VA to the nominal orbit we then multiply this value by $\exp(-\frac{1}{2} \frac{l_i^2}{\lambda_{11}})$, where $l_i$ is from Eq.~\ref{eq:sampling}.
 This probability tells us what is the maximal possible value of the impact probability with the Earth selected asteroid can have at approximately time $t$ around the vicinity of this VA.
 If it is lower than our threshold (nominally $5\times 10^{-8}$) we don't need to go to next stage to find virtual impactors.
 We consider this probability too low.